 HSGBI Archive – Occasional Papers

-This section contains archived articles from the Hymn Society of Great Britain and Ireland’s Occasional Papers and is available to members only.
+This section contains links to the archived Occasional Papers from the Hymn Society of Great Britain and Ireland.
+They are available online to members only.
 Not a member but would like to become one?
 Why not subscribe with PayPal and get immediate access to these and more?